carlosp420/nymphalidae_diversification/MS.md

 We wanted to study the effects of phylogenetic uncertainty on estimation of net diversification rate shifts and therefore selected 1000 random genus-level trees from the posterior distribution (MultiMEDUSA, supp. mat.
 5).
-We calculated a new MCC tree from the selection of trees, run MEDUSA and MultiMEDUSA on the selection of 1000 trees and summarized the estimated changes in net diversification rates for nodes across all trees.
+We calculated a new MCC tree from the selection of trees, ran MEDUSA and MultiMEDUSA on the selection of 1000 trees and summarized the estimated changes in net diversification rates for nodes across all trees.
-Patterns of change in net diversification rates are significant if they are found at the same node in at least 90% of the trees.
+Patterns of change in net diversification rates are considered significant if they are found at the same node in at least 90% of the trees.
 We also expected to find similar values of net diversification (``r = b - d``) and relative extinction rate ($\varepsilon$ ``= d/b``) values across the 1000 trees for the nodes where changes in diversification tempo occurs.
 We used the AICc threshold of 7.8 units, as estimated by MEDUSA, as the limit for a significantly better fit to select among increasingly complex alternative models.
-We did not set a higher limit in the number of net diversification rate shifts that could be estimated by MEDUSA as we used the corrected AICc threshold recomended by the software.

 ### Estimation of trait-dependent speciation rates